Mohammed-Alsheakh/PCB_Projects/README.md

 This repository contains a custom PCB design based on the Texas Instruments MSPM0 microcontroller.
 The board is designed for embedded control applications and includes essential power and programming interfaces.

+### 9. Blue Pill Demo
+This project is a Blue Pill Demo implemented using the STM32WB55 MCU.
+It demonstrates basic peripheral initialization, GPIO control, and embedded system fundamentals on an STM32 platform.

 ---